Shuhua-Group/CAMer/README.md

 ##Installation

-1.
+One way is to use `devtools`

 ```r
 library(devtools)
 install_github("david940408/CAMer")
 ```

-2. Download the repo from the website of population genetic group: http://www.picb.ac.cn/PGG/resource.php or https://github.com/david940408/CAMer, and run `R CMD INSTALL path/to/CAMer` in the shell/comand line.
+Another way is to download the repo from the website of population genetic group: http://www.picb.ac.cn/PGG/resource.php or https://github.com/david940408/CAMer, and run `R CMD INSTALL path/to/CAMer` in the shell/comand line.

 ##Vignette